Skip to content

 What are Schema Files?

-Schema files build on the JSON schema idea we introduced in earlier Leaf MVC versions, but they take things further.
-Instead of juggling separate files for migrations, seeders, and factories, you can handle everything in one place.
-They’re written in YAML, so they’re easy to read and work with—no extra hassle, no repeating yourself.
+Schema Files build on the JSON schema idea from earlier Leaf MVC versions but take things even further.
+Instead of managing separate migrations, seeders, and factories, everything is now in one place.
+Written in YAML, they’re clean, easy to read, and eliminate unnecessary repetition—so you can focus on building, not juggling files.

 flights.yml